 In recent years, the rise of coconut oil as a one-stop-shop for a variety of health and beauty treatments has been at the forefront of the wellness industry.
 However, recently, the buzz around this alleged cure-all is starting to diminish.
 And using coconut oil for acne scars is no exception.

 Coconut Oil for Acne Scars "Reviews"

 The hype began when numerous bloggers and other product reviewers jumped on the coconut oil bandwagon.
 After announcing the product as a solution for a variety of needs, the popularity of the venerable plant-based oil exploded.
-Despite many influencers swearing by the miracle product, the evidence shows that it is not all it is cracked up to be.
+Despite many influencers swearing by the miracle product, the evidence shows that coconut oil doesn't actually improve acne scarring.

 Most of the reviews and advice are anecdotal.
 Additionally, no evidence supports if coconut oil is making any difference.
 Because people experimenting with coconut oil are also likely to be trying out a wide variety of additional products, it is possible that it is the other items that may be making the difference.

 One of the many claims made by coconut oil advocates is that coconut oil cam help reduce the appearance of acne scars.
 However, numerous studies have proven that there is no scientific evidence that coconut oil can fade acne scars.
 The following two recent studies have refuted the claims made supporting coconut oil and the active ingredient vitamin E in the treatment of scar reduction.

 The Role of Topical Vitamin E in Scar Management: (September 2016)